turtlebot/turtlebot_interactions/README.md

-# turtlebot_viz
+# Turtlebot Interactions

-Visualisation and interactive tools for the TurtleBot
+This is the evolution of the turtlebot_viz stack supporting user side interactions with the turtlebot.